fkhadra/react-toastify-doc/docs/render-what-you-want.md

 ## Awesome example 🚀

+In this example we will use react context to share state accross a component and a toast.
 Increment and display a toast at the same time to see how the state stay in sync !

 import { ContextExample } from '../src/components/ContextExample';